folio-org/mod-inventory-update/README.md

 #### Deletion of Instance-to-Instance relations

 Only existing relationships that are explicitly omitted in the request will be deleted.
-In FOLIO Inventory, a relation will appear on both Instances of the relation, say, one Instance will have a parent relation and the other will have a child relation.
+In FOLIO Inventory, a relation will appear on both Instances of the relation, say, one Instance will have a parent relation, and the other will have a child relation.

-This may not be the case in the source system where, perhaps, the child record may declare its parent but the parent will not mention its child records.
+This may not be the case in the source system where, perhaps, the child record may declare its parent, but the parent will not mention its child records.

 To support deletion of relations for these scenarios, and not implicitly but unintentionally delete too many, following